 The Organization records contribution revenue when an unconditional promise to give is received from a donor.
 Contribution revenues are recorded at fair value in the period received as unrestricted, temporarily restricted or permanently restricted revenue depending upon the existence or absence of donor-imposed stipulations.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is met, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the accompanying consolidated statements of activities as net assets released from restrictions.
 Unconditional promises to give that are expected to be received after one year are discounted to present value using an appropriate discount rate.
-Amortization of the discount is recorded as additional contributions are recognized as revenue when the conditions on which they depend are substantially met.
+Amortization of the discount is recorded as additional contribution revenue in accordance with donor imposed restrictions, if any.
+Conditional contributions are recognized as revenue when the conditions on which they depend are substantially met.
 Conditional contributions received in advance of meeting the associated conditions are recorded as a refundable advance on the accompanying consolidated statements of financial position.
 Donated materials, equipment, and services are reflected as in-kind contributions (revenues and expenses, or assets, if capitalizable) at their estimated fair value at the date of receipt.
 Revenues and expenses related to special events are recognized upon occurrence of the respective event.